joomengine/jcb-documentation/025-How-to-use-email-helper-in-your-components.md

 * ### Example Of Email Helper Class

 The Email Helper Class is a class that gets added to components Helper area and is therefore available on every page, with which Emails can be send.
 For example:  Take a look at the Helper Class by going to a component that has it included and at 'Helpers'.
 [00:00:25](https://www.youtube.com/watch?v=tp6mMUTOF2Y&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m25s) The filename is usually the component name: 'Email'.
 As may be seen, it is in the basic abstract class.
-That takes Joomla's E-mailer, which is 'Jmail' and gets an instance of it, [00:00:48](https://www.youtube.com/watch?v=tp6mMUTOF2Y&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m48s) and adds it to mail and then loads in the variables that's required.<<<<<<<<<<<<<<<<<<<<<<<
+That takes Joomla's E-mailer, which is 'Jmail' and gets an instance of it, [00:00:48](https://www.youtube.com/watch?v=tp6mMUTOF2Y&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m48s) and adds it to mail and then loads in the variables that's required.

 ### Setting Up Email Helper Class

-If you look at a component, what you need to do first, if you are going to use this feature in any of your components.
-Let us open Learning manager.
-Then go to libraries and helpers.
-[00:01:22](https://www.youtube.com/watch?v=tp6mMUTOF2Y&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h01m22s) You'll see that the add email helpers been set to on.
-It places the helper class in your component, that's all it does.
-It doesn't implemented anywhere else.
-At the moment that means that if you click yes here, you need to still create fields, that you are going to load your config area.
+If this feature is going to be used, the first thing to do when looking at a component (On Component Builder Dashboard) is to open 'Learning Manager' and go to Libs & Helpers.
+[00:01:22](https://www.youtube.com/watch?v=tp6mMUTOF2Y&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h01m22s) It may be noticed that the 'add email helpers' has been set to 'on'.
+It places the Helper class in the component, but is not implemented anywhere else.
+That means that if 'yes' is clicked, it is still necessary to create fields, that need to get loaded to the config area. <<<<<<<<<<<<<<<<<<<<<<<<<<

 ### Settings - Config Area